Perseus333/website/_blog/jekyll-first-plugin.md

 This will install all the gems and since the one that you removed from the system is now gone, it will install again the newest version.

 However, how do you know if the gem has the latest changes that you wanted it to have and not some other cached changes?
-Well, we have already discussed a method for doing that in [[#Building the site with the gem]], you can run:
+Well, we have already discussed a method for doing that in [#Building the site with the gem](#Building the site with the gem), you can run:

 ```Ruby
 bundle info jekyll-plugin-name